Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Exact distributional results for scaling limits

-.5cm {\em Remark 2.} In connection with Section \ref{g+hullprocess}, the above calculation could have been alternatively based on the limiting hull process related to $\widehat{r}$.
-Indeed, for fixed $v_0, h\in {\mathbb R}_+$, saying that $\partial \Psi (v_0)$ is greater than $h$ means that there is no translate of the standard downward parabola $\Pi^{\downarrow}$ containing two extreme points on its boundary and lying underneath the point $(v_0,h)$.
-We define a random variable $D$ related to the point $(v_0,h)$ (see Figure \ref{picture2}).
-If ${\mathcal P}\cap ((v_0,h) \oplus \Pi^{\downarrow})$ is empty, then we take $D=0$.
-Otherwise, we consider all the translates of $\Pi^{\downarrow}$ containing on the boundary at least one point from ${\cal P}\cap ((v_0,h)\oplus \Pi^{\downarrow})$ and the point $(v_0,h)$.
-There is almost surely precisely one among them which has the farthest peak (with respect to the first coordinate) from $(v_0,h)$.
-The random variable $D$ is then defined as the difference between the $v\mbox{-}coordinate$ of the farthest peak and $v_0$.
+\begin{rema} In connection with Section \ref{g+hullprocess}, the above calculation could have been alternatively based on the limiting hull process related to $\widehat{r}$.
+Indeed, for fixed $v\in{\mathbb R}, h\in{\mathbb R}_+$, saying that $\partial\Psi(v)$ is greater than $h$ means that there is no translate of the standard downward parabola $\Pi^{\downarrow}$ containing two extreme points on its boundary and lying underneath the point $(v,h)$.
+We define a random variable $D$ related to the point $(v,h)$; see Figure~\ref{picture2}.
+If ${\mathcal P}\cap((v,h) \oplus \Pi^{\downarrow})$ is empty, then we take $D=0$.
+Otherwise, we consider all the translates of $\Pi^{\downarrow}$ containing on the boundary at least one point from ${\cal P}\cap((v,h)\oplus \Pi^{\downarrow})$ and the point $(v,h)$.
+There is almost surely precisely one among them which has the farthest peak (with respect to the first coordinate) from $(v,h)$.
+The random variable $D$ is then defined as the difference between the $v\mbox{-}\mathit{coordinate}$ of the farthest peak and $v$.
 The distribution of $|D|$ can be made explicit:

-Conditionally on $|D|$, $\partial \Psi (v_0)$ is greater than $h$ iff the region between the $v$-axis and the parabola with the farthest peak does not contain any point of ${\cal P}$ in its interior.
+Conditionally on $|D|$, $\partial\Psi(v)$ is greater than $h$ if and only if the region between the $v$-axis and the parabola with the farthest peak does not contain any point of ${\cal P}$ in its interior.
 Consequently, we have